FihoFi/FIHO-S-100-TOOLS/README.md

 # FIHO-S-100-TOOLS

 Tools related to S-100 data model testing and product development.
 The aim of this project is to create a framework for creating S-12X datastructures using a programming langage and IDE.
 PHP is used here, and the framework is intended for use within the Eclipse IDE.
+The generated files contain PHPDoc- style comments, that provide some degree of intelligent code completion and code hinting when imported as a PHP- project in Eclipse.

 ## Getting started?
 Currently documentation is sparse.
 The best way forward is to first read this README, and then check out the directory 'example'.